southside-chillers/southside.chillers.online/southside/content/chapters/the-matriarch-and-the-handmaiden.md

 Harlan takes the fire giant orb to its corresponding statue and returns with nothing in his hands.

 “I didn’t get a material gift this time, but I did get some information,” he says.
 “This fire giant god—very intimidating guy—really hates Lolth.
 He is very much rooting for us and against her.
-He says that Kazna is protected by a barrier that is impenetrable by force or magic.
+He says that Cazna is protected by a barrier that is impenetrable by force or magic.
 It will hold as long as she concentrates on her spell.
 So he advised us not to waste our energy trying to break down the barrier.”
 He pauses.
 “I also asked him how to get to the top of the tower.
 He said we’d need to speak to Tiamat about that.”

 “But—” starts Galadriel, eyes wide.